aiidalab/aiidalab-qe/docs/source/development/architecture.rst

 Wizards UI
 ==========

-Quantum ESPRESSO app (QeApp) uses the Wizards UI, which divides one calculation into four steps.
+QuantumESPRESSO app uses the Wizards UI, which divides one calculation into four steps.
 Each step may contain several sections (panels), as shown below.

 .. image:: ../_static/images/plugin_step.png